 And without the expense of film and darkroom equipment, it has become a whole lot easier to enter the photography profession.
 I don’t have any stats, but I know for a fact that the amount of photographers out there making a living at taking photos has skyrocketed.
 (There are downsides to this.)

 Nowadays, you don’t have to be messing around with toxic chemicals in a darkroom to make magic happen.
 Photographers with Photoshop skills can transform decent photos into downright dazzling photos.
 I know this firsthand.
 I dabble in photography with a Nikon D70s (a dinosaur to most digital photographers) and I’m blown away at what Photoshop Actions can do to transform my photos.
 It’s downright addictive!

 Even though I embrace the digital age with open arms, I am nostalgic for film and I have huge respect for photographers who still shoot in film.
-Like Claire Lewis, a wedding photographer and author of Exposed: Confessions of Wedding Photographer.
+Like Claire Lewis, a wedding photographer and author of Exposed: Confessions of a Wedding Photographer.